Clad3815/ai-function-helper/README.md

 `stream` can be only used with `str`, `int`, `float` and `bool` return type `funcReturn`.
 If you use `stream` with another return type, the script will throw an error.

+### useInternalStream

+The `useInternalStream` option is used to stream the response internally to optimize the response time.
+This option is different than the `stream` option.
+The `stream` option is used to stream the response to the user, and the `useInternalStream` option is used to stream the response internally to optimize the response time.
+This option is highly recommended to activate it to improve the response time.
+This will not change the output format or anything else, but it's disabled by default to act as the normal OpenAI API.

+In short, always activate `useInternalStream` unless you want to use the `stream` option to stream the response to the user or if you encounter a bug with the `useInternalStream` option.

+This option will never throw an error if you use it with `stream` enable, but only the `stream` option will be used.

 ### blockHijack